pieterteb/CyPDF/README.md

 Current functionalities:
 * Creation of pages of A4 size.
-* Addition of simple graphics elements to specific pages.
-That is sequences of lines and Bézier curves with default settings.
+* Addition of simple graphical elements to specific pages.
+That is, sequences of lines and Bézier curves with default settings.